Ktopper/img-optimizer-tauri/README.md

 A powerful desktop application built with Tauri and React for batch processing and optimizing images with various conversion options.

+## 🚀 **Auto-Updates Enabled**
+This app automatically checks for and installs updates when you start it.
+No manual downloads needed!

 ## Features

 - Convert images to WebP format